aditi977/Illuminate/backend/README.md

 # Backend

-To run the backend surver, run the `npm run dev` command after you cd into this folder.
+To run the backend server, run the `npm run dev` command after you cd into this folder.
 This command can be modified in the `package.json` file.

 Make sure to add a `config.env` file with the `ATLAS_URI` & `PORT` variables set up prior to starting the backend server.